baltth/astro/docs/obs/aristarchus-herodotus-2025-09-06.md

 ![Aristarchus, Herodotus](../img/aristarchus-herodotus-20250908.jpg)

-Just two days after [sketching these](aristarchus-herodotus-2025-09-04.md) I checked them again to start the night.
-I was fascinated by the difference and decided to a sketch again with the same perspective.
+Just two days after [sketching these](aristarchus-herodotus-2025-09-04.md) I checked them again.
+I was fascinated by the difference and decided to sketch them again using the same perspective.

 Now it's as bright as it can be.
 Aristarchus had lost its contour and looks bigger as it's 'merged' with the surrounding light surface.